IN-CORE/incore-lab/README.md

 source ~/miniconda/bin/activate jupyterlab-ext
 jupyter lab --watch# jupyterlab_incore

-Show a tab that connects with incore2-services and shows a list of available datasets
+Show a tab that connects with incore2-services and shows a list of available datasets, search datasets by title and type.

 ## Prerequisites